nmakel/solaredge_setapp/README.md

 ## Usage

 See `example.py` how to fetch, parse, and display the SetApp protobuf files exposed by the SetApp API.

-Basic usage involves:
+Basic usage of the *status* API endpoint:

 ```
 import solaredge_setapp